Radcom Ownership

 Radcom Stock Ownership Analysis

 About 15.0% of the company outstanding shares are owned by corporate insiders.
-The company has price-to-book ratio of 1.9.
-Typically companies with comparable Price to Book (P/B) are able to outperform the market in the long run.
-Radcom had not issued any dividends in recent years.
-The entity had 1:4 split on the 16th of June 2008.
+The book value of Radcom was at this time reported as 6.91.
+The company had not issued any dividends in recent years.
+Radcom had 1:4 split on the 16th of June 2008.
 RADCOM Ltd. provides 5G ready cloud-native network intelligence and service assurance solutions for telecom operators or communication service providers .
 RADCOM Ltd. was incorporated in 1985 and is headquartered in Tel Aviv, Israel.
 Radcom operates under Telecom Services classification in the United States and is traded on NASDAQ Exchange.
 It employs 278 people.
 To find out more about Radcom contact the company at 972 3 645 5055 or learn more at https://www.radcom.com.

 Besides selling stocks to institutional investors, Radcom also allocates a substantial amount of its earnings to a pull of share-based compensation to be paid out to its employees, managers, executives, and members of the board of directors.
 Share-Based compensation (also sometimes called Stock-Based Compensation) is a way of paying different Radcom's stakeholders with equity in the business.
 It is typically used as a motivation factor for employees to contribute beyond their regular compensation (salary and bonus).
 It is also used as a tool to align Radcom's strategic interests with those of the company's shareholders.
 Shares issued to employees are usually subject to a vesting period before they are earned and sold.